Polyester vs. Cotton: Is the Polyester REALLY More Sustainable Fabric?

 Micro Plastics | High | Low |

 Both polyester and cotton have significant environmental drawbacks.
-The “more sustainable” choice is not straightforward.
+The “more sustainable fabric ” choice is not straightforward.

 To make more informed decisions, consider the following: